-Organization Donation Pages
+Fundraise Online with Donation Pages

-We’ve found that nonprofits spend far too much time on basic administrative tasks and marketing, which prevents them from giving their all to what they do best: creating great events and contacting their most loyal supporters.
+We’ve found that nonprofits spend far too much time on basic administrative tasks and marketing, which prevents them from giving their all to what they do best: creating great fundraising events and contacting their most loyal supporters.

-We’ll also give you data about the performance of your pages and how people are donating, so you can tweak your efforts as needed and decide what to focus on.
+We’ll also give you data about the performance of your donation pages and how people are donating, so you can tweak your efforts as needed and decide what to focus on.

 Don’t let the name mislead you — a silent auction isn’t an auction held in a super-quiet atmosphere.
 It’s just an auction that takes place online with anonymous bidding.
 Instead of an auctioneer running the show, everyone involved follows the auction at their own pace and places bids from their device without anyone else knowing who they are.

-This might take away some of the thrill from a standard auction, but it opens the event up to a much wider group of people — participants can bid from anywhere in the world.
+This might take away some of the thrill from a standard auction, but it opens your fundraising event up to a much wider group of people — participants can bid from anywhere in the world.
 This makes it a particularly effective way to hold an auction for a specific group of goods, such as collectors’ items.

-On PayBee, we give you all the tools you need to create the perfect silent auction.
+On PayBee, we give you all the fundraising tools you need to create the perfect silent auction.
 You can add unlimited items, use the Bulk Upload feature to add data straight from a spreadsheet, and send bidding alerts to participants through text or email.
 This works for hybrid, in-person, and online auctions alike.

 When the bidding is over and you have a winner, you can end the auction in a click of the button, and the winning bidder will be notified automatically and be prompted to pay.
 No more stressing about managing the process and staying on top of the bidding yourself.